 Troubleshooting and working on root cause analysis often require calculations ranging from basic algebraic to more advanced algorithms.
 You can easily apply these calculations to one or multiple time series, and the results are directly available in the chart.

-To start a new calculation, click New calculation, and navigate to the calculations tab by selecting the calculation or pressing the Calculations tab in the lower left corner.
-Right-click in the black work area and add one or more input time series to get started.
+To start a new calculation, click Add calculation, and a new line in the list is added with a square color-box representing the new calculation.
+When node editor opens, right-click in the black work area and add one or more input time series to get started.

 # The Constant or Toolbox Function